Sophrinix/fixAppJS/README.md

 ##### DerivedData

-DerivedData deserves is own special place in ~~~hell~~~ this README.
-It will likely be the biggest reason over time that this cli hook could fail.
-I will update this section as I discover ways DerivedData throws a wrench in this project.
+DerivedData deserves is own special place in ~~hell~~ this README.
+It will likely be the biggest (technical) reason over time that this cli hook could fail.
+At this time there are no issues being caused by DerivedData that I am aware of.

 ## License